Knowing what the current home staging competition is like in your area, isn’t as simple as you might think.

 Don’t just look at their websites and assume all these great qualities if it’s a great site.

 The competitive picture might look a whole lot different if you actually pick up the phone and speak to them.

-And if your “competitors” have unprofessional, do-it-yourself-and-I’ve-never-done-it-before-websites, you’ve learned you don’t need to worry about competition from them as long as you market your own home staging business the right way.
+And if your “competitors” have unprofessional websites, you’ve learned you don’t need to worry about competition from them.
+As long as you market your own home staging business the right way.